data-fair/processings/docs/api.md

 **Parameters**

-- `id` (path) : The unique identifier of the run configuration to be terminated.
+- `id` (path, string) : The unique identifier of the run configuration to be terminated.